mcc-us/ea/_posts/2024-10-15-40questions-filing-status.md

 A. Gilberto can use Head of Household and Astrid can use Single
 B. They should file Married filing jointly
-C. **They can each file Married filing separately correct**
+C. They can each file Married filing separately. correct
 D. Both can file Single

-Study Unit 2: Determining Filing Status and Residency covers the information for this question.

-This question is answered correctly on the first attempt by 89% of students.

 Correct Answer Explanation for C: